 Ratepayers who have encountered delays with the postal service in their area can register their email address with Council for an additional water notice to be issued electronically.
 Council encourages ratepayers to update their postal details with Council to ensure water notices arrive on time.
 Call 1300 ISAACS (1300 472 227) to register.

-For more details, read our Frequently Asked Questions, read Council’s Revenue Statement or contact Council’s Customer Service Centre available 24 hours a day, 7 days a week.
+For more details read Council's Revenue Statement found on our Budget page here or contact Council’s Customer Service Centre available 24 hours a day, 7 days a week.

 If you are buying or selling a property in the Isaac region, we suggest contacting your solicitor or conveyancer to ensure they request a rates search from Council prior to settlement.
 This search includes a special water meter reading and will provide your solicitor or conveyancer with the relevant information to identify and calculate all the water usage and access charges incurred by the previous owner up to the date of settlement.
 This ensures the purchase price of the property is adjusted according to the charges on the special water meter reading at the time of settlement.

 If you are purchasing, please note that when you receive your water bill for your new property, it may still include the water usage and access charges of the previous owner (the charges will vary depending on when you purchased the property).
 If charges are applicable when you receive the new account, these charges will be payable by you, as you should have already been reimbursed for the previous owner’s charges in the settlement process outlined above.
 The calculations for the reimbursement are detailed on the Settlement Statement provided by your solicitor or conveyancer.
 Contact your solicitor or conveyancer for further questions.

 Adjustment of rates and/or any loss of discount on sales is a matter for settlement between the parties concerned and is NOT the responsibility of Council.